Restaurant Trattoria Anima Bella in Venice

 I have a weakness for food and Italian restaurants.
 This is “Anima Bella” in Venice.
 The name means “Beautiful Soul”

-They are warmhearted wonderful people who have accepted me into their family.
+She has a large extended family in and around the Tuscan town of Arezzo.
+They are warmhearted wonderful people who have accepted me into their family in spite of my being a foreigner who speaks very bad Italian.
 As a result, Italy is a second home and I have fallen in love with this sun filled crazy making musical place.
 Italy is a land of wonders.
+There is a lifetime of adventure here in this one place.

-These pictures are a subset of my Travel Images because they hold an emotional place in my heart.
+These pictures are a subset of my travel images because they hold an emotional place in my heart.
+Every one contains very personal memories for me and I hope I have had the art to convey my joy through my pictures.

 Samuel Johnson